wu-json/heroku-pinger/README.md

 Make sure you configure the environment with these environment variables:

-- `PORT`: which port the express server will run on
 - `HEROKU_URL`: a public url of your app that can handle a get-request
 - `CRON_SCHEDULE`: a cron schedule in the standard `cronTime` format (ex. `5 0 * 8 *`).
 If you don't know how to write these, check out [this website.](https://crontab.guru/#5_0_*_8_*)